 ABLE Account Contributions

 Like a retirement account, there are contributions limits on ABLE accounts.
-Each year, an ABLE account can accept contributions up to the federal gift tax exemption ($14,000 in 2016).
+Each year, an ABLE account can accept contributions up to the federal gift tax exemption ($14,000 in 2017).
 Contributions can come from the beneficiary (the person with disabilities), or from anyone else, including the beneficiary’s parents or other family members, friends, an estate, trust or corporation.
+However, an individual can have only one ABLE account at a time.

 Contributions to an ABLE account from someone other than the beneficiary count as gifts, so they can trigger a requirement to file a gift tax return.